MaxMcIntyre/Year3-Notes/cs355/cs355-notes.md

 # Copy-Move Forgery Detection
 * Forged segment is usually a connected component copied from the same image
 * Search for identical blocks in the image
-    * JPEG compression may chaneg the appearance slightly
+    * JPEG compression may change the appearance slightly
     * Cloned region may be placed into 4 different DCT blocks and compressed slightly differently from the original copied region
 * Search for very similar blocks
     * For each possible block, go over the rest of the block to find matches